Education Laws and Regulations

 (6) Professional teacher status, pursuant to G.L. ch.
 71, § 41, should be granted only to educators who have achieved ratings of proficient or exemplary on each Performance Standard and overall.
 A principal considering making an employment decision that would lead to professional teacher status for any educator who has not been rated proficient or exemplary on each Performance Standard and overall on the most recent evaluation shall confer with the superintendent of schools by May 1.
 The principal's decision is subject to review and approval by the superintendent.

-(7) Educators whose summative performance rating is exemplary and whose impact on student learning is rated moderate or high shall be recognized and rewarded with leadership roles, promotion, additional compensation, public commendation or other acknowledgement.
+(7) Educators whose summative performance rating is exemplary may be recognized and rewarded with leadership roles, promotion, additional compensation, public commendation or other acknowledgement.

 (1) Districts may develop and implement Peer Assistance and Review Programs (PAR) through the collective bargaining process.

-(2) All evaluation systems and changes to evaluation systems shall be subject to the Department's review to ensure the systems are consistent with the Boards' Principles of Evaluation.
-A District may continue to use its existing evaluation systems until the District has fully implemented its new system.
+(1) All evaluation systems and changes to evaluation systems shall be subject to the Department's review to ensure the systems are consistent with the Boards' Principles of Evaluation.
+A District may continue to use an evaluation system that it had submitted for review under 603 CMR 35.00.

 603 CMR 35.00: M.G.L. c.69, §1B; c.71, §38